 The Basics

 Our Mavericks model is a Ford E-150, with an average age of 2012.
-The Big Sur is a Ford T-350, avg. age 2017.
+The Mesa is a Ford T-350, avg. age 2017.
 Both seat 5 and sleep up to 5 (with the rooftop sleeper added), although the Mavericks offer less storage space.
 They each get around 17 mpg and are small enough to not require an RV campsite.

 Interior Set-Up

 This can be particularly nice for families with small kids because you don’t need to move car seats around in order to make the bed.
 It’s also better for folks who need extra space for luggage/gear.
-We recommend the Big Sur for any group planning to travel with a large amount of personal belongings!
+We recommend the Mesa for any group planning to travel with a large amount of personal belongings!

 In our Big Sur model, the 3 bucket seats in the back stay put even when the bed is down, which is great for people who need more storage space or have car seats.
 There are also storage drawers and spaces underneath each bench.